tracim/tracim/docs/development/backend/features/mentions.md

 ## Structure

-To be detected by the backend, a mention must be of following form:
+To be detected by the backend, a mention must be of the following form:

 ```html
 <html-mention {DATA}></html-mention>
 ```

-`DATA` can be decomposed either into `roleid="X"` or `userid="Y"` depending if the mention is a role mention or a user mention.
+`DATA` can be decomposed either into `roleid="X"` or `userid="Y"` depending on if the mention is a role mention or a user mention.
 X and Y are the ID of the role or user respectively.

 ### Examples